ravialagawadi/Car-Price-Prediction/README.md

 cars, the business strategy etc. to meet certain price levels.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

-About Data set :
+# About Data set :
-Total Number of columns :26
+Total Number of columns :26.
-Symboling: Rating corresponds to the degree to which the auto is more risky than its price indicates. make : Manufacturer of cars fuel-type : Type of fuel used in cars (gasoline, diesel ) aspiration : Type of engine model (standard engine, turbo engine). number-of doors : Total number of doors in car body-style : Type of body style (sedan, hatchback,convertible etc ) drive-wheel : the wheels powered by engine,  two wheel drive or four wheel drive engine-location : whether engine located in front or rear wheel-base : CD between front and rear wheel length : Total length of car width : width of the car height :  height of the car curb-weight : weight of the car without passengers engine-type : Type of engine firing system num-of-cylinders : number of cylinders in engine ( three, four, five,six,eight, twelve) engine-size : volume of fuel and air that can be pushed through a car cylinders. measured in cc. fuel-system : fuel injection types bore : Daimeter of each cylinder stroke : stroke length of the cylinders compression-ratio : ratio between the volume of the cylinder and combution chamber horsepower : power of engine produces peak-rpm : maximum rpm of the engine city-mpg : fuel economy in city drive (miles per gallon) highway-mpg : fuel economy in highway drive price : price of the car
+Symboling: Rating corresponds to the degree to which the auto is more risky than its price indicates. make : Manufacturer of cars. fuel-type : Type of fuel used in cars (gasoline, diesel ). aspiration : Type of engine model (standard engine, turbo engine). number-of doors : Total number of doors in car. body-style : Type of body style (sedan, hatchback,convertible etc ). drive-wheel : the wheels powered by engine,  two wheel drive or four wheel drive. engine-location : whether engine located in front or rear. wheel-base : CD between front and rear wheel. length : Total length of car. width : width of the car. height :  height of the car. curb-weight : weight of the car without passengers. engine-type : Type of engine firing system. num-of-cylinders : number of cylinders in engine ( three, four, five,six,eight, twelve). engine-size : volume of fuel and air that can be pushed through a car cylinders. measured in cc. fuel-system : fuel injection types. bore : Daimeter of each cylinder. stroke : stroke length of the cylinders. compression-ratio : ratio between the volume of the cylinder and combution chamber. horsepower : power of engine produces. peak-rpm : maximum rpm of the engine. city-mpg : fuel economy in city drive (miles per gallon). highway-mpg : fuel economy in highway drive. price : price of the car.